preddath/epoch-talentcalc/README.md

 - Import/ Export of Builds
 - Mobile optimization

-<small>This is a Fan-made project not associated with Microsoft, Blizzard or Ascension/Project Epoch.</small>
+<sub>This is a Fan-made project not associated with Microsoft, Blizzard or Ascension/Project Epoch.</sub>